-Today I would like to share how door to door sales scams work, common types of door to door scams in 2017 and 2018 and the smart ways about how to avoid them.
+Today I would like to share how door to door sales scams work, common types of door to door scams in 2019 and the smart ways about how to avoid them.

 It's my hope that this post will help you better deal with the door-to-door scams and that you may share with us some useful tips of your own!

 - Part 1: How Do Door to Door Sales Scams Work

 - Part 2: What Are Common Types of Door-to-Door Scams

 - Part 3: How to Stop Door to Doors Salesmen from Knocking Your Door

 - Part 4: How to Avoid Door to Door Scams After Opening Your Door